 What SenseDeep Does

-It identifies vulnerabilities in your cloud configuration and your server instances and helps you eliminate those vulnerabilities.
+Identify vulnerabilities in your cloud configuration and server instances and helps you eliminate those vulnerabilities.

-It does this by verifying your cloud and server configuration and looking for vulnerabilities.
-It then monitors your site in real-time for changes that indicate attacks or compromises and then invokes defenses and notifies you if required.
+SenseDeep does this by verifying your cloud and server configuration in real-time and looking for vulnerabilities.
+SenseDeep constantly monitors your site for changes that indicate attacks or compromises and then invokes defenses and notifies you if required.

 SenseDeep Security Service

 SenseDeep manages your AWS site and any on-premises servers you may have.
 It uses deep hooks into many AWS services in order to provide real-time automated monitoring of your site and AWS services.
 SenseDeep is integrated with: AWS VPC, IAM, EC2, AutoScale, RDS including Aurora, IAM, CloudWatch Events, CloudWatch Logs, Lambda, SNS, and S3.

 To grant and control access to your account, SenseDeep creates an IAM role and policy in your AWS account.
 The AWS role specifies SenseDeep as a trusted entity with a unique external ID.
 This ensures that only SenseDeep and no other party can access your account.

 The SenseDeep app is the primary user interface to SenseDeep.
 It provides a security status dashboard and manager interface.

 SenseDeep aggregates the security status for each service and server and provides an overall account security status.
 This is presented as an Attacks gauge that indicates if you are being attacked or have been attacked and compromised.
 The Threats gauge represents latent threats and indicates if you are vulnerable to future attacks in any of your services.
 These status gauges are automatically updated in real-time in response to any changes on your site.